Libensemble/libensemble/README.rst

 **Further Information:**

 - Documentation is provided by ReadtheDocs_.
-- We welcome others to Contribute_ to libEnsemble.
+- Contributions_ to libEnsemble are welcome.
 - An overview of libEnsemble's structure and capabilities is given in this manuscript_ and poster_.
 - Examples of production user functions and complete workflows can be viewed, downloaded, and contributed to in the libEnsemble `Community Examples repository`_.